Omni processor: Challenges

-The Omni Processor is targeted as a solution for developing countries, although challenges around technical and financial aspects remain.
-Omni Processors and Omni Ingestors are being designed to provide an alternative to sewerage system-based technologies.
+The omni processor is targeted as a solution for developing countries, although challenges around technical and financial aspects remain.
+Omni processors and omni ingestors are being designed to provide an alternative to sewerage system-based technologies.
 They are also intended to address the large number of existing pit latrines which lack a supporting infrastructure of fecal sludge collection and processing when the pits are full.
 Sludge from pit latrines has to be removed from the pits for treatment and disposal either by pumping (if the fecal sludge is sufficiently liquid) or by manual emptying with shovels or other devices (in India, this practice is called manual scavenging).
 Despite new low-cost pumps being developed, only a small fraction of sludge is safely extracted and treated currently in many African and Asian cities.

-It will be necessary to adapt established technologies in ways to fit developing world communities.
-The success of such technologies will depend on how well the process is managed.

 Examples

 Biomass Controls PBC

-Biomass Controls PBC is a U.S. Delaware Public Benefit Corporation that delivered the first Biogenic Refinery (OP) prototype to New Delhi, India in 2014 in partnership with the Climate Foundation.
+Biomass Controls PBC is a U.S. Delaware public benefit corporation that delivered the first biogenic refinery (OP) prototype to New Delhi, India, in 2014 in partnership with the Climate Foundation.
 This system was designed to process non-sewered sanitation for populations between 100 and 10,000 people.
 The prototype was funded by the Bill and Melinda Gates Foundation.
-In 2016 a Biogenic Refinery was delivered to Kivalina, Alaska for the processing of Urine Diverting Dry Toilets (UDDT) as part of the Alaska Water & Sewer Challenge.
+In 2016 a biogenic refinery was delivered to Kivalina, Alaska, for the processing of urine-diverting dry toilets (UDDTs) as part of the Alaska Water & Sewer Challenge.
 In 2017, three systems were shipped to India and installed in the cities of Wai, Warangal and Narsapur in partnership with Tide Technocrats.
-In 2018 a prototype was shown that can generate electricity (mCHP) from the thermal energy from the processing of fecal sludge at the Bill & Melinda Gates Foundation reinvented toilet event in Beijing, China.
+In 2018 a prototype was shown that can generate electricity (mCHP) from the thermal energy from the processing of fecal sludge, at the Bill and Melinda Gates Foundation reinvented toilet event in Beijing, China.
 In 2019, a system was set up at a dairy farm to process the separated solids from cow manure.
 This system demonstrated a significant reduction in greenhouse gas emissions while reducing solids volume by over 90% and producing biochar.